 14. Church of Our Lady Before Týn:

 About Our Lady Before Týn: When you think of Prague in all of its Medieval glory and wonder, the image of the Church of Our Lady Before Týn is bound to come to your mind.
-The church is bay far the most iconic building in Prague and easily the most photographed.
-This Gothic masterpiece, with two imposing 262 foot tall towers topped with huge spires glares over Old Town Square.
-There have been churches here since the 11th Century and the currnet Lady Before Týn (meaning enclosure) dates back to the 1300s.
-It took over 300 years to complete the giant church so make sure to to take extra time to relish in the beauty of its exterior.
+The church is by far the most iconic building in Prague and easily the most photographed.
+This Gothic masterpiece, with two imposing 262-foot-tall towers topped with huge spires glares over Old Town Square.
+There have been churches here since the 11th Century and the current Lady Before Týn (meaning enclosure) dates back to the 1300s.
+It took over 300 years to complete the giant church so make sure to take extra time to relish in the beauty of its exterior.
 The inside of the church is a little bit of a let down compared to Europe’s other grand cathedrals, however, the bases of each column have amazing paintings set up in alter-like positions.

 15. House at the Stone Bell: